 Standards and procedures

 The Personal Data Protection Act (DPA) addresses the most important regulations for handling personal data in the Netherlands.
 The Data Protection Act is the Dutch elaboration of the European Data Protection Directive (95/46/EG).
 The DPA has been in force since September 1, 2001.
 For general information about the Data Protection Act, visit their website (also in English).
 All personal information obtained will be used in accordance with the Data Protection Act.
 Where your personal data is used it is also stated for what purposes.
 Your personal information will only be used for the purpose for which you issued them.
 The following personal information will be used: Biographical and identification information, Information for the health insurer, (para)medical and psychological information.
 As iMindU is a mental health care provider, the Personal Data Protection Act also applies along with the Medical Treatment Contract (WGBO; Wet op de geneeskundige behandelingsovereenkomst).
 In accordance with the Medical Treatment Contract iMindU stores patient information for fifteen years after the treatment is completed.
 Thereafter, all personal information will be erased except for when there is suspicion of child abuse and neglect, then data have to be stored up to 40 years.
 According to the WGBO you have the right to access your file, or have it destroyed.
+In case of child abuse and neglect or domestic violence different rules apply, see the obligation to archive for a longer period of time.

 Laws, regulations, guidelines